qouteall/RustHotswapExample/README.md

 ---

 Side note: the "hotswap", "hot reload" and "hotpatch" mostly refer to the same thing.
-But sometimes "hot reload" refers to reloding code and losing execution state.
+But sometimes "hot reload" refers to reloading code and losing execution state.
 The "hotswap" here means applying code change while keeping executing state.